B-Benja/Bens_Zotero/docs/first-steps.md

 ## Let’s get ready to Zotero

 Zotero 6.0 for Windows, Linux, and Mac as well as a valuable add-on for your browser, called Zotero-Connector (we talk about the add-on later), are available on the [website](https://www.zotero.org/download/).
-After downloading Zotero 6.0, follow the installation procedure as usual.
+After downloading Zotero 6.0 (or the current version), follow the installation procedure as usual.

 After starting Zotero you will see the following program window.
 The program is basically devided into three areas (left, middle, right).